probablykasper/svelte-template/README.md

 `src/main.ts` is built and bundled into `build/bundle/`.

-To disable source maps, disable `buildOptions.sourceMaps` in `snowpack.config.js`.
+To disable source maps, disable `buildOptions.sourcemap` in `snowpack.config.js`.

 ## Commands